WildCodeSchool/st-howto-structure-applications-with-ddd/README.md

-# Howto Structure your Applications with Domain-Driven Design
+# How-To Structure your Applications with Domain-Driven Design

 This repository contains all sources and slides to replay the Tutoring-Session *Howto Structure your Applications with Domain-Driven Design*.